thiagomarquessp/mash_automation/README.md

 ## Setting up the environment

-After cloning this repo to a host machine, a new virtual environment can be created by calling
+After cloning this repo to a host machine, navigate to project directory and create new virtual environment by calling

 ~~~~
  $ virtualenv .venv